SakifX9/Rhythm-Game-Optimisations/Voicemeeter/How to setup Voicemeeter for Rhythm Games.md

 ## Configuring a rhythm with WASAPI Exclusive
-Make sure you are ticking the WASAPI Exclusive option, it should use your default audio device in Windows which we set earlier on in the guide, but if it doesnt, select "Voicemeeter Output".
+Make sure you are ticking the WASAPI Exclusive option, it should use your default audio device in Windows which we set earlier on in the guide, but if it doesnt, select "Voicemeeter Input".

+>Don't forget to set the applications you want to be able to hear, such as Discord, OBS(for stream alerts) etc to "Voicemeeter AUX Input"

 ![image](https://user-images.githubusercontent.com/16516667/215757434-e7b5ee78-e015-4026-97fe-f60bc6c225ef.png)